 What does atmospheric air consist of?

 The entire atmosphere is a continuous mixture of gases that is held close to Earth by gravity and becomes progressively less dense with increasing altitude.
-The atmospheric layers described above serve only to define spatial regions; they are not separate physical boundaries.
+The atmospheric spheres described above serve only to define spatial regions; they are not separate physical boundaries.

 The main components of atmospheric air are: